Are you a product-driven company trying to impress your customers? Are you struggling to retain valuable customers? And lastly, are you feeling stuck?

 The first example of its product feedback mechanism is micro surveys using the “Thumbs up” and “Thumbs down” buttons which help the platform track which content is being liked and disliked by its users.

-Taking user feedback and comparing it with other metrics like watch time, video views, and audience retention paves the way for faster feedback loop closure.
+Taking user feedback and comparing it with other metrics like watch time, YouTube video views, and audience retention paves the way for faster feedback loop closure.

 3. Slack